rk-lindsey/chimes_lsq/README.txt

 not be used in conjunction with fit_pover.

 smin is the minimum distance between atoms considered in the pair interaction.
+     A parameter is given for each atom pair.

 smax is the force cutoff distance used in the pair interaction.
+     A parameter is given for each atom pair.

 sdelta is the step size in angstroms between spline points.
+     A parameter is given for each atom pair.

 chebyshev_order is the number of terms in the Chebyshev force fitting.
 It is not used in the example, because pair_type is set to spline.